What Does the Bible Teach About Repentance?

 Looking at repentance in English, which is the Latin equivalent, we have re-pent-ance. “re”-: to do again. “pent”-: to confine; IE. Penitentiary (not to be confused with penance). -“ance”: a condition or time of.
 Together it paints a similar picture of our thoughts being “recaptured” or “reconfined” to God’s way of thinking.

 For the record, I have a problem with the criticism of some using the terms “free grace” or “cheap grace” against those who deny man has any choice in the matter of salvation.
 If grace is not free, then it is not grace.
 Likewise, it was not cheap because it cost God His only begotten Son.
-I say this because the words them self are not theologically incorrect, but I do believe the theology attributed to these words is theologically incorrect.
+I say this because the words alone are not theologically incorrect, but I do believe the theology attributed to these words is theologically incorrect.

 Some will argue that repentance is simply just a “change of mind.”
 Others will argue that it is more than a change of mind; it involves a change in direction as well as a change in mind.
 If repentance is required for salvation and it is anything more than a change in mind, then works are involved.
 If repentance is not accompanied by works, then how can one say they have repented?
 Obviously, Ephesians 2:8-9, Titus 3:5, and Romans 4 rule out works for salvation so how can repentance be required for salvation if repentance requires works?